 Vegetarians and vegans: You can easily adjust this diet to make it work for you.

 Low-salt: The plan slowly phases out high-sodium foods.
 But if you're closely watching your sodium levels, check food labels.
 The same goes for fat.

 Gluten-free: This diet doesn't specifically avoid gluten, so check food labels carefully.
-The Best Life web site says you can set diet preferences and add custom foods when choosing a meal plan.

 What Else You Should Know